Exploiting Deep Features for Remote Sensing Image Retrieval: A Systematic Investigation: Deep Features for RS Image Retrieval

 \subsubsection{Pooling Methods}

-Here we introduce five pooling methods for conv. feature aggregation: max pooling, mean pooling, hybrid pooling, sum-pooled convolutional features (SPoC), and cross-dimensional weighting and pooling features (CroW).
-When dealing with feature maps using pooling methods, we treat conv. activations as $L$ two-dimensional matrices. \begin{itemize} \item[1.]\emph{Max Pooling}: Max pooling \cite{Hybrid} generates $L$-dimensional feature vector, where every element in resulting representation is simply the max activation of a corresponding feature map. \item[2.]\emph{Mean Pooling}: Analogous, the $L$-dimensional output of mean pooling \cite{Hybrid} is a set of average values yielded from corresponding feature maps. \item[3.]\emph{Hybrid Pooling}: The feature vector produced by hybrid pooling \cite{Hybrid} is the intuitional concatenation of max pooling and mean pooling representations, therefore the hybrid pooling representation is with a dimension of $2L$. \item[4.]\emph{SPoC}: SPoC \cite{SPoC} representation is acquired with center-prior Gaussian weighting on spatial of feature maps followed by sum pooling, where the standard deviation $\sigma$ is set to be $1/3$ of the distance between the center and the closest boundary of the input image. \item[5.]\emph{CroW}: CroW \cite{CroW} is a promotion version of SPoC with specific non-parametric schemes for both spatial and channel wise weighting.
-Then the $L$-dimensional final feature is obtained by weight-summing. \end{itemize}
+We utilize five pooling methods for conv. feature aggregation: max pooling, mean pooling, hybrid pooling \cite{Hybrid}, sum-pooled convolutional features (SPoC) \cite{SPoC}, and cross-dimensional weighting and pooling features (CroW) \cite{CroW}.
+When dealing with feature maps using pooling methods, we treat conv. activations as $L$ two-dimensional matrices and each of them composed of $W\times H$ elements: $a_{1,1}^{z}$,$a_{1,2}^{z}$,...,$a_{W,H}^{z}$. \begin{itemize} \item[-]\emph{Max Pooling \cite{Hybrid}}: Max pooling generates $L$-dimensional feature vector $\bm{f}=[f_{1},\cdots,f_{z},\cdots,f_{L}]\in\mathbb{R}^{L}$, where every element in resulting representation is simply the max activation of a corresponding feature map: